 8 CommentsWell, as I mentioned previously, our last family camping trip was both a success and a failure.
 I mean, the camping part was all success, but noticing that my rear axle seals were leaking when we got home - that part was definitely a failure.
 The telltale oil streak of a blown axle seal.
 My first order of business was to address what I hoped was what caused the seals to leak in the first place - by relocating the rear diff breather.
 With that out of the way, it was time to address the actual problem - so I…

-28 CommentsIf you're just here for the brake line kit, you can pick one up here: Tacoma-to-Tundra Hard Brake Line Upgrade Kit We all have to eat crow sometimes.
+28 CommentsIf you're just here for the brake line kit, you can pick one up here: Guide to the Tundra Brake Upgrade for your Tacoma or 4Runner: We all have to eat crow sometimes.
 We've all made mistakes.
 The most important thing is how you react in those situations.
 So, "give me a fork!"
 A couple years ago, as one of my early modifications, I added Tundra brakes to the Tacoma.
 This isn't anything out of the ordinary - it's one of the more common mods in my opinion.
-In doing so, I had a decision to make - the same decision that everyone who does this…
+In doing so, I had a decision to make - the same decision…